Neurotech-HQ/sarufi-heyoo-blueprint/README.md

 Starter code to integrating sarufi with [heyoo](https://github.com/Neurotech-HQ/heyoo)

 A blueprint for deploying sarufi chabot on WhatsApp Cloud API.
 In this blueprint, we shall set up a webhook to receive whatsapp messages.
 The are several ways you can set up a webhook.
-I will be using [ngrok](https://ngrok.com/) and [Replit](https://replit.com/)
+I will be showing how to use [ngrok](https://ngrok.com/) and [Replit](https://replit.com/)

 ## Requirements